 6. Search objectives to study.

-Keywords with a large search volume are difficult to rank, you can check the difficulty of a particular keyword using the ahref tool.
-Today, Google’s search algorithms compare search terms with user queries to find out about the purpose of the search.
+Keywords with an extensive search volume are difficult to rank; you can check the difficulty of a particular keyword using the ahref tool.
+Today, Google’s search algorithms compare search terms with user queries to find out about the search’s purpose.
 A search goal is defined as the goal or reason why people are searching for a specific term.
 The factors that drive people to search surprise with an assortment.
-Think carefully about your own project and answer: Why do people look for:
+Think carefully about your project and answer: Why do people look for: